IV1T3/IRNewsFetcher/README.md

 # IRNewsFetcher - Lightweight Investor Relation News Fetcher

-*IRNewsFetcher* is a tool that helps you to keep up with the most recent press releases of selected companies.
+*IRNewsFetcher* is a CLI tool that helps you to keep up with the most recent press releases of selected companies.

 ## Installation